Director: Ivan Passer

 Rather than a bitter political satire though, I found the film tremendously life affirming.
 Yes, few characters are satisfied with their lot in life, but they find happiness in the little moments.
 Most notably, Intimate Lighting has one of the best scenes of drunkenness ever put to film.
 Petr and Kaja find time alone at the end of the day and crack open the family reserves of homemade booze.
 They sit and chat, listen to classical music and get up to some hijinks before a weak attempt to leave their meagre lives behind and start afresh.
 As well as being very funny, this extended sequence also had a few lines of dialogue that had me shouting “yes!” in total agreement.
 Kaja tells his brother, “this is what I like.
 When it’s quiet and I just sit here, listen (to music) and eat” (or something along those lines).
 That is bliss to me.

 The film spoke to me in numerous ways as it gently unfolded before me.
-Music plays a big part, and, being a musician myself, I appreciated the way it was approached the subject.
+Music plays a big part, and, being a musician myself, I appreciated the way it approached the subject.
 Using actual musicians in the appropriate roles (and non-professional actors throughout), you can see they’re actually playing on screen and they’re not always great, which only adds to the naturalism.
 There are some wonderful scenes of practising too where you see the truth behind music performance, beyond the sheen of professional recordings most people are familiar with.
 You have the musicians endlessly bickering and trying to either outdo each other in the group or hide in the background so as to not show people up.

-This naturalism, humour and satisfying use of music is all part and parcel to the film’s superb embodiment of the joys and frustrations of life.
+This naturalism, humour and satisfying use of music is all part and parcel of the film’s superb embodiment of the joys and frustrations of life.
 It is, like Passer said, as if you’re dropping in on a friend or relative and enjoying your time together whilst moaning about the usual troubles and strifes.

 It’s an odd little film perhaps, with little in terms of plot to keep the popcorn munchers happy, but it’s filled to the brim with humanity.
 Even without a narrative drive it’s an absolute pleasure to watch as it’s so well observed and funny.
 It looks great to boot, with some un-showy but nicely composed black and white cinematography from the great Miroslav Ondrícek and Josef Strecha.
-Throw in some political commentary that is quietly sharp, but never rubs your nose in it, and you’ve got yourself a unusual sort of subtle masterpiece.
+Throw in some political commentary that is quietly sharp, but never rubs your nose in it, and you’ve got yourself an unusual sort of subtle masterpiece.

 Intimate Lighting is out on 7th May on Blu-Ray in the UK (the DVD has been out for a while), released by Second Run.
 The picture and audio quality are superb.